RahulModak74/QUANTUM_GRAVITY_WITH_MW/README.md

 # QUANTUM_GRAVITY_WITH_MW

-## Quantum Gravity — The "GPT Moment" for Fundamental Physics 🚀
+## A  theory for Quantum Gravity with working bayesian simulation

 **Computational constructivism demonstrates GR+QM coexistence with 3.3% Einstein residual**